Skip to main content

 “There aren’t many universities with both a nuclear reactor and an accelerator lab on campus,” says Assistant Professor Charles Hirst, who joined UW-Madison in fall 2024 after earning his PhD from MIT and completing a postdoctoral research fellowship at the University of Michigan.

-Realta, which is based around a mirror machine design in conjunction with high-temperature superconductor magnets developed by MIT spinoff Commonwealth Fusion Systems, has earned financial support from the Department of Energy, as well as significant investments from Khosla Ventures and Titletown Tech.
+is centered around a magnetic mirror machine design enabled by high-temperature superconductor magnets developed by MIT spinoff Commonwealth Fusion Systems.
+It’s earned financial support from the U.S. Department of Energy, significant investments from Khosla Ventures and Titletown Tech, and an expanded series A raise of $36 million with new investors.

-Type One Energy, founded by longtime professors David Anderson and Chris Hegna based on their work with HSX, has also drawn funding from DOE along with tens of millions of dollars of seed investments from firms worldwide.
+founded by longtime professors David Anderson and Chris Hegna, based on their work with HSX, has also drawn funding from DOE along with tens of millions of dollars of seed investments from firms worldwide.

 Future nuclear workforce